jamesbriggs/pico-build/README.md

 **Question:** How can I ask pico-build to check for changes in dev/ before doing pointless stage and prod deploys?

-**Answer:** As with any Makefile, remove dev from the .PHONY list, and add a filename that changes just after dev: (on the same line.)
+**Answer:** As with any Makefile, remove dev from the .PHONY list, and add a filename that changes just after the dev: target (on the same line.)

 ---